How to prevent car theft

 Thieves use keyless car theft (relay theft) to steal keyless cars.
 Usually, two thieves work together.

 The easiest way to avoid this is to keep your keys away from your front door.
-We’ve covered how to protect your car against relay theft in more depth.
+Read our in-depth guide on how to protect your car against relay theft.

 Keep your keys in a safe spot